Ptujec/LaunchBar/Fade/README.md

 ## About Browsers (Important!)

-For browser support to work, **you need to allow JavaScript for Apple Events**.
-This is turned off by default.
+For browser support to work, **you need to allow JavaScript for Apple Events** for each browser.
+By default, it is turned **off**.
 To turn it on in Safari, go to `Settings` ‣ `Developer` ‣ `Automation`.
-In Chromium browsers, you can find the option in the `View` ‣ `Developer` menu.
+In Chromium browsers, you can usually find the option in the `View` ‣ `Developer` menu.

-This action should work with all WebKit- and Chromium-based browsers.
-It supports common browsers like Safari and Chrome out of the box.
-You can also add missing browsers from your Applications folder by holding `option` when running the action.
+This action should work with most common browsers (e.g. Safari, Chrome, Brave …).
+When you run it, it also checks your Applications folder for new supported browsers.
+Firefox and other Gecko-based browsers, including Zen, are not supported.
+You can also add browsers from your Applications folder manually by holding `option` when running the action.
 Let me know if something doesn’t work as expected.
-Firefox and other Gecko-based browsers, including Zen, are not supported.

 ## Download & Update